svalaskevicius/accountTransferExample/README.md

 In fact, the more changes a single account makes, the slower it will process new commands because every time it will process the full history of its events.

-There is a simple solution for this though, (not included in this repo (yet?) to minimise the scope) - storing state snapshots of an aggregate periodically and only replaying events that happened after the snapshot was taken.
+There is a simple solution for this though, (not included in this example (yet?) to minimise the scope) - storing state snapshots of an aggregate periodically and only replaying events that happened after the snapshot was taken.